llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

       compile-time error diagnostic is produced.
 Uses include host uses and accelerator uses but only if they're evaluated (e.g., a reference in `sizeof` is not a use).
-    * OpenACC 3.2 is not clear about the required locations of definitions and uses of a function relative to applying `routine` directives.
-      Clarifications consistent with the above rules (except the caveat) are under discussion among the OpenACC technical committee for inclusion in the OpenACC spec after 3.2.
 * Body of the associated function's definition
     * Appearance of any OpenACC directive other than an orphaned `loop` construct, an `atomic` construct, or a `routine` directive produces a